ODtwits/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+changes the owner and the group ownner of _hello to vincent and staff respectively.